RangeOfSounds.com is reader-supported. We may earn a small commission through products purchased using links on this page.

 This would be applied to your vocal track.
 Here, the lowest frequencies have been hi-passed up to around 100.0Hz.
 Drum bleed can sit largely in these lower frequencies, so using an EQ like this followed by a gate or expander will let the gate work even better.
 Of course, the frequency you are hi-passing will depend solely on your own situation, making sure not to modify the sound of your vocals too much.

-Here is Voxengos paremetric EQ, which allows editing of up to 32 frequency bands.
-This will surely give you enough room to play with your vocal EQ, especially when dealing with high frequency problems.
+Voxengo PrimeEQ is relatively easy to use and allows editing of up to 32 frequency bands.
+This will surely give you enough room to play with your vocal EQ, especially when dealing with high-frequency problems.

 Drum bleed in the high frequencies